1.2.3 Child and Family Assessment Process

 The outcome of the assessment should be:

 The maximum time frame for the assessment to conclude, such that it is possible to reach a decision on next steps, should be no longer than 45 working days from the point of Referral.
 If, in discussion with a child and their family and other professionals, an assessment exceeds 45 working days, the social worker and professionals involved should record the reasons for exceeding the time limit.
-The Social Care Assessment is to be completed and sent for authorisation on day 40 (i.e. 40 working days from the point at which the assessment was initiated).
+The Child and Family Assessment Process is to be completed and sent for authorisation on day 40 (i.e. 40 working days from the point at which the assessment was initiated).

 Not all cases will require a full in-depth assessment, therefore in discussion with the Line Manager the case will be reviewed and a decision made by day 15 (i.e. 15 working days from the point at which the assessment was initiated) if the case is closing, transferring to TAC or elsewhere, or if it does require a full in-depth assessment.

 It is important that all practitioners working with pregnant women / women of child bearing age are aware of assessment needs and of routes of referral in order to facilitate engagement, care and intervention in accordance with the Safeguarding Policies and Procedures.